 Find directions to McCarter and parking information most convenient for you.

 To access the garage, take Alexander Street to North Station Drive; the garage entrance will be on your right after you pass the train station.
 The West Garage is free and open to the public on weekends and after 5 pm on weekdays.
-In addition, McCarter patrons may park in the Princeton Station Commuter Lot: commuter permit spaces are free for public parking on weekends and after 5pm on weekdays and metered spaces are readily available every day.
+In addition, McCarter patrons may park in the Princeton Station Lot: commuter permit spaces are metered spaces are readily available every day.
+Please check posted signs for meter hours and rates.

-From the West Garage or the Princeton Station, you can take the free shuttle or enjoy the brief 5-minute walk through the buildings and park-like atmosphere of the new Lewis Center for the Arts will bring you past the two new restaurants and right to McCarter.
+From the West Garage or the Princeton Station, you can enjoy the brief 5-minute walk through the buildings and park-like atmosphere of the new Lewis Center for the Arts that will bring you past the two new restaurants and right to McCarter.
 We’ve highlighted an easy route with no stairs.

 Metered street parking is available on Alexander Street, College Road, and University Place.